PgREST

 will create rows in bulk.
 POST message body should be a JSON list contain JSON documents providing values for each of the

-object.
+columns inside a single data object.
 This works exactly the same way as single row creation, but with a list input.

 The rows are then added to the table using pure SQL format and is fully ATOMIC.